 - Finally, and most importantly, plow data for insights and decision-making.

 This spirit of innovation, aspiration, and an unwavering commitment to tech-led value addition, is the real way out.
-In many ways, it will help businesses weather the storm and prepare for a post-COVID-19 world.
+In many ways, it will help businesses weather the storm and survive the post-COVID-19 world.